A student reading a book outside.

 The whole student

-At Western, we think about students as whole people with physical, mental and emotional health needs.
+At Western, we think about students as whole people with physical, mental, emotional and social health needs.
 The University strives to meet these needs during their entire college career in a way that helps them grow strong and prepare for a strong quality of life.
 That's why we're developing a comprehensive well-being experience where all students can thrive and grow strong.

-As an enhancement to current services and further supported by the Empowering Futures Gift, a peer health education program would allow Broncos to help other Broncos with all aspects of their well-being, including:
+As an enhancement to current services and further supported by the Empowering Futures Gift, a peer health education program allows Broncos to help other Broncos with all aspects of their well-being, including:

 • Mental health